 What Was The Name Of The First Laser Light Show Technology?

-While the Sonovision method produced some eye catching effects and was more than novel for its day, it lacked any sort of precision–the results were akin to light reflecting off the surface of water.
-Fortunately, at the same time another Cross, Lowell Cross, was working on creating actual images and patterns using an X-Y axis generated by oscilloscope tubes.
-Cross entered into a collaboration with artist and physics professor Carson Jeffries.
-They continued work on Cross’s projection system and ultimately showcased it as accompaniment to an electronic music concert put on at Mills College in Oakland, California.
+While the Sonovision method produced some eye-catching effects and was more than novel for its day, it lacked any sort of precision—the results were akin to light reflecting off the surface of water.
+Fortunately, at the same time another Cross, Lowell Cross, was working on creating actual images and patterns using an X-Y axis generated by mirror galvanometers.
+Cross entered into a collaboration with artist and physics professor Carson D. Jeffries.
+They continued work on Cross’s projection system and ultimately showcased it as accompaniment to a music concert put on at Mills College in Oakland, California.

 Lowell Cross’s method of preciously controlling laser light caught on and, despite not being the first commercial laser light show equipment around, set the precedent for future laser light gear and deployment.